 When does Intermediate band meet?

-The Intermediate Band currently meets three days a week (Monday, Wednesday, Friday) from 10:45 to 11:30 am.
+The Intermediate Band currently meets four days a week (Monday - Thursday) from 10:45 to 11:30 am.
 Note: This time is subject to change each school year.

 Does Horizon provide the instruments to play?

 Horizon has instruments for the students to rent, but they are not provided free of charge.
-There is a $15.00 monthly fee for school instruments and the student's family is responsible for the repair and maintenance of that instrument during that time.
+There is a $10.00 monthly fee for school instruments and the student's family is responsible for maintenance of that instrument during that time.
+Any significant repairs will be provided by the school.
 We recommend, however, that each student obtain their own instrument, or rents his or her own instrument from Columbia River Music in The Dalles, Oregon.
 Columbia River Music is very helpful in providing our students with excellent quality instruments at a reasonable price.

 Is there a rental program available?